Nanoscience and nanoengineering

 We are working to develop theoretical, experimental and technological innovations in nanoscience and nanoengineering.

-Nanoscience involves the study of phenomena and manipulation of matter on a nanometre scale and development of a wide range of tools, objects, structures, devices, systems and techniques of nanotechnologies.
+Nanoscience involves the study of phenomena and manipulation of matter on a nanometre scale and the development of a wide range of tools, objects, structures, devices, systems and techniques of nanotechnologies.

 This is a fast-moving area of research and development.
-It is widely predicted that the nanotechnologies will become a central focus for driving economic growth in the 21st century.
+It is widely predicted that nanotechnologies will become a central focus for driving economic growth in the 21st century.

-These fields are attracting rapidly increasing investments from governments and from businesses in many parts of the world.
+These fields are attracting rapidly increasing investments from governments and businesses in many parts of the world.
 The aim of the current UK Strategy for nanotechnologies is to describe the actions necessary to ensure that the UK obtains maximum economic, environmental and societal benefit from nanotechnologies while keeping the risks properly managed.

 We are pioneering new analytical methods for extracting elastic and adhesive properties of materials based on inverse problems for depth-sensing indentation of spherical probes.